ome/ome-model/docs/sphinx/ome-tiff/data.rst

 Plate
 ^^^^^

-An OME-TIFF dataset representative of the
+Two OME-TIFF datasets representative of the
-:doc:`High Content Screening </developers/screen-plate-well>` section of the OME Data Model, derived from the public
+:doc:`High Content Screening </developers/screen-plate-well>` section of the OME Data Model, derived from a 384 wells plate of the BBBC017 image set available from the
 `Broad Bioimage Benchmark Collection <https://data.broadinstitute.org/bbbc/>`_.

 .. list-table::